znuny/manual/source/admin/email/smtp_settings.rst

 .. important::

-    Before configuring dispatch via Graph, all mails that are still in the mail queue must be sent, otherwise they will be sent with encoding errors. see ::ref:`pagenavigation console_maintenance`
+    Before configuring dispatch via Microsoft Graph, all mails that are still in the mail queue must be sent, otherwise they will be sent with encoding errors.
+The Mail Queue can be managed using the console command.
+See more :ref:`pagenavigation console_index`.

 System Specific Settings
 ~~~~~~~~~~~~~~~~~~~~~~~~